Why Pre-K Works

 Click here for “The Long-Term Effects of Alabama First Class Pre-K,” the Alabama School Readiness Alliance’s handy flipbook summarizing results from ongoing evaluations of the state-funded First Class Pre-K program.

-Researchers from UAB and the Public Affairs Research Council of Alabama have followed the progress of students through seventh grade and found that – regardless of zip code, demographics or school – First Class Pre-K graduates are more likely to be proficient in reading and math on state assessments, less likely to be chronically absent from school, less likely to be held back a grade, less likely to need special education services, and less likely to have a serious disciplinary issue.
+Researchers from UAB and the Public Affairs Research Council of Alabama have followed the progress of students through eighth grade and found that – regardless of zip code, demographics or school – First Class Pre-K graduates are more likely to be proficient in reading and math on state assessments, less likely to be chronically absent from school, less likely to be held back a grade, less likely to need special education services, and less likely to have a serious disciplinary issue.

 What Is High Quality Pre-K?